No Products in the Cart

 ‘Breathe-in, breathe-out' is among the best ways to maintain your emotional, mental and physical health. - By Nikita Arya

 Having a blocked nose sure makes you reminiscing the good old days when you could breathe properly.
 Well, it is funny how it takes us an illness to realize the importance of breathing.
-We all know how the very process of breathing makes us alive, yet we are still unaware of how it affects our health in unimaginable ways.
+We all know how the very process of breathing makes us alive, yet we are still unaware of the healing power of the breath and how it affects our health in unimaginable ways.
 To unravel its impacts on your body, you must practice mindful breathing techniques.

 While we live a fast lifestyle, our minds also keep running with unnecessary stress, anxiety, and thoughts of different kinds.
 Mindful breathing helps us to bring mindfulness into our practice in the simplest way.
 As we shift our attention to breathing, it automatically drifts our focus away from the stress and negativity, keeping the mind sane.

-Among so many other mindfulness practices, mindful breathing is an easy yet powerful way to increase self-awareness.
+Among so many other yogic breathing techniques, mindful breathing is an easy yet powerful way to increase self-awareness.
 It allows you to focus your attention on your breathing, observe its natural rhythm, and how it feels on exhale and inhale.
 It lets you discover how your breath communicates with each organ of your body.
 Here are a few steps to get started.

 1. Find a relaxed and comfortable position.
 Sit straight and rest your hands wherever they are comfortable.